Home » News » Industry News » Stainless Steel Plate Thickness Choose

 2. Sheet Metal Gauge: Specialized sheet metal gauge tools have slots corresponding to standard gauge numbers.
 Slip the tool onto the plate's edge – the tightest fit indicates the gauge.
 Ensure the tool is calibrated for steel.

 3. Manufacturer Specifications: Always the best source.
-Check the material certification or mill test report (MTR) provided with the plate, which lists the exact thickness and grade.
+Check the plate's material cert/MTR for exact thickness and grade.

 Common Stainless Steel Plate Thicknesses And Applications